wp-plugins/reaction-buttons/readme.txt

 = My plugin isn't listed, can you add support? =
 * Sure, use the [wordpress support forums](http://wordpress.org/tags/reaction-buttons?forum_id=10) with a link to the plugin and I'll check it out next time I've got time for the plugin.
 If you want it fast, check the documentation of the cache plugin and find me the function to delete single page caches.
 Then it shouldn't be a problem to implement shortly.

+= How can I prevent users from voting twice? =
+There is an option "Use cookies" in the settings that sends cookies to prevent the user to vote twice on the same post/button (depending on other settings).

+It surely is not secure against somebody with bad intent, since they can just delete the cookie and reload the page.
+If I would save the IP instead, most users could reconnect their internet connection and get a new IP and sometimes on high traffic sites, a user wouldn't be able to react, because somebody else with this IP already clicked.
+This plugin wants to make it easy to get the users reactions and easy and secure don't work together.
+The only secure way is letting them log in, but then you wouldn't get any reactions at all, since 99,9% wouldn't bother.

 == Screenshots ==

 1. Shows a german default installation with Reaction Buttons and some clicks on them.
 2. Shows the sidebar widget with some dummy data.
+3. The graph feature.
+4. The graph feature on a small screen.

+== Restrictions ==
+* When using plugins to cache the pages, the buttons won't be up to date.
+They will increment through the javascript, but when the page reloads the old count will show again, until the cache is deleted.
+Check the FAQ on possibilities how to change that.

+== Upgrade Notice ==
+= 2.0.0 =
+* This upgrade changes how the reaction data is saved and will convert automatically.
+But [saving your wordpress database](http://codex.wordpress.org/WordPress_Backups) just in case is never a bad idea, especially if you want to go back to the old system.

 == Changelog ==
+= 2.0.0 =
+* changed the way buttons are saved.
+They are simply numbered now, so there shouldn't be any problems with special characters.
+The plugin should automatically convert your reaction counts on the first run to the new system.
+* New graph feature, display the votes as a graph instead of buttons.
+This will possibly look bad and need css updates to match your blogs style.

+= 1.8.2 =
+* bump for new wordpress version

 = 1.8.1 =
 * fixed an error in the new widget controls